mxbaylee/ineedempathy/README.md

 # 🌈 I Need Empathy

-Ap app designed to guide you through consciously discovering your needs.
+Embark on a unique self-discovery journey, and gain greater awareness of your needs.

 A re-iteration of the previous [I Need Empathy][empathy.old]